Josiassejod1/Josiassejod1/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on making access to Cannabis safe at @Dutchie
+- 🌱 I’m currently learning Rspec and testing
+- 👯 I’m looking to collaborate on anything involving open source softeae
+- 💬 Ask me about how to navigate a career in tech
+- 📫 How to reach me: dalvin@dalvindigital.com
+- 😄 Pronouns: He / Him / His
+- ⚡ Fun fact: I was a certified Scuba Diver and I have swam with Sharks 🦈

 <!--
 **Josiassejod1/Josiassejod1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.